cta-observatory/protopipe/docs/mva/index.rst

                       [--wave | --tail]

 For the energy estimator the diagnostic plots consist in:

-* distribution of the features
+* Distribution of the features
-* importance of the features
+* Importance of the features
-* distribution of the ratio of the reconstructed energy over the true energy fitted with a gaussian for the subarrays
+* Distribution of the ratio of the reconstructed energy over the true energy fitted with a gaussian for the subarrays
-* energy resolution and energy bias corresponding to the gaussian parametrisation for the subarrays
+* Energy resolution and energy bias corresponding to the gaussian parametrisation for the subarrays

 For a g/h classifier the following diagnostic are provided:

-* distribution of the features
+* Distribution of the features
-* importance of the features
+* Importance of the features
 * ROC curve (and its variation with energy)
 * Output model distribution (and its variation with energy)

 What could be improved?
 =======================

 * Improve split of training/test data.
 For now the split of the data is done according to the run number, e.g. training data will be N% of the first runs (sorted by run numbers) and test data will be the remaining runs.
 Really easy